tfredrich/Domain-Eventing/README.md

   - repeat as necessary.
 7. Call *DomainEvents.stopMonitoring()* at the end of your application.

 Want to manage your own EventMonitor threads?
 Cool!
 Then ignore the static foreign methods in the *DomainEvents* class and utilize the *EventQueue* class and *EventMonitor* thread alone.
-Create as many instances of *EventMonitor* as you need.
-Aside from the creation of *DomainEvent* and *EventHandler* implementations (those parts are the same, see steps #1 & #2 above), here's the way to use *EventMonitor* on its own:
+Create as many instances of *EventMonitor* as you need, passing in the single *EventQueue* instance to each constructor.
+Here's the way to use *EventMonitor* on its own:

+1. eventQueue = new EventQueue();
-1. monitor = new EventMonitor()
+2. monitor = new EventMonitor(eventQueue);  // repeat this step for each monitor thread you need.
-2. monitor.register(EventHandler) for each EventHandler implementation.
+3. monitor.register(EventHandler) for each EventHandler implementation.
-3. monitor.start()
+4. monitor.start(); // for each event monitor thread created in step 2.
-4. monitor.setReRaiseOnError(true)--optional.
+5. monitor.setReRaiseOnError(true)--optional.
-5. monitor.raise(Object) in your domain logic.
+6. monitor.raise(Object) in your domain logic.
    - repeat as necessary
-6. monitor.shutdown()
+7. monitor.shutdown(); //for each event monitor thread created in step 2.

+BTW, the above process is the same the DomainEvents manages for you.

 Release Notes
 =============